-Before we visited the town, our first stop was Spooners Cove which is a part of the Montana de Oro State Park.
+Before we visited the actual town, our first stop was Spooners Cove which is a part of the Montana de Oro State Park.

 From Morro Bay it is only about 12 miles and the drive is especially scenic.
-From various vista points you can see estuaries, Eucalyptus groves, golf courses, and the lengthy sand spit which is a natural protection for the bay,
+From various vista points you can see estuaries, Eucalyptus groves, golf courses, and the lengthy sand spit which is a natural protection for the bay.

 When we arrived at the cove, there was a sizable parking lot with plenty of spaces open.
-It was 10:00 am and there were only about 15 people this long stretch of sand and rocks.
+It was 10:00 am and there were only about 15 people at this long stretch of sand and rocks.

 The texture to this beach was so different than what I have ever seen; it was filled with every size stone imaginable.
 Where the waves hit the shore there were tiny pebbles no larger than a jelly bean while further up on the beach sat these amazing flat rocks.
 It was nothing like I had seen in Southern California.